kauafragozo/kauafragozo/README.md

 <h1>Hey There! 👋 </h1>
    <div>
      <br>
 <p style="font-size:30px"></p>🙋‍♂️ My name is Kauã and I am a twenty-two years old brazilian Software Engineering student.
-I loved tech since I was younger and since then i was always interested about it.
+I love tech since I was younger and since then I was always interested about it.

 🖥️ I'm currently working as help desk at a company located in my town, Flores da Cunha - RS.